madnivek/Saving-Sister/README.md

-# Sample JS Project Proposal: Saving Sister
+#Saving Sister

-### Saving Sister is a game inspired by classic side scrollers such as Super Mario World.
-The game features a young heroine named Lily who is on a journey to rescue her younger twin sister (Lyn) from the evil clutches of Voldemort.
+### Saving Sister is a game dedicated to my little sisters.
+The game features a young heroine named Lyn who is on a journey to rescue her younger twin sister (Lily) from the evil clutches of Voldemort.
+She battles her way through dementors and past Voldemort's spells to save the day!

 ### Functionality & MVP

-In this game, users will be able to:
+In this game, users are be able to:

 - [ ] Start a new game with one level
 - [ ] Move a character sprite using arrow key commands